ToastCoder/COVID-19-Prediction-in-India/README.md

 ### About:

 The code predicts the number of COVID-19 cases in India for the particular day which is provided.
-Uses Polynomial Regression.
+Uses Random Forest Regression.

 ### Developed by: